Frequently Asked Questions

 Q: What are the classical liberal arts?

 The classical education model seeks to teach students how to learn for themselves.
-It provides them with the “tools of learning” rather than simply spoon-feeding information in every subject possible, as is the case in modern education today.
+It provides them with the “tools of learning” rather than spoon-feeding information.
 It begins by teaching students facts and rules (grammar stage), then analyzes how they come together in an orderly fashion (logic stage), and finally guides students on how to form their own conclusions and communicate them in a clear and persuasive fashion (rhetoric stage).
 For more information on classical education, here is the classic essay by Dorothy L. Sayers on the model of classical education versus modern education.

 Q: Why study the classical languages?